Two-dimensional quantum breakdown model with Krylov subspace many-body localization: Comparing the Modified and the Standard Anderson Localization problem on Cayley tree

-In the main text Fig. 3(a)-(b), we have shown the full spectrum LSS ratio $\langle r\rangle$ of our model in Krylov subspace $\mathcal{K}_1$, which maps to a modified Anderson localization problem (main text Eq.
-(5)) in the Cayley tree in Fock space.
+In the \cref{fig-1p}(a)-(b), we have shown the full spectrum LSS ratio $\langle r\rangle$ of our model in Krylov subspace $\mathcal{K}_1$, which maps to a modified Anderson localization problem in the Cayley tree in Fock space as shwon in \cref{eq-HG}.
 As $L$ increases (calculated up to $13$), the $\langle r\rangle$ curves with respect to disorder strength $W$ of different $L$ for unconnected boundary (which is our model) decrease towards Poisson, while those for randomly connected boundary (into coordination number $z=3$, which is modified on top of our model) decrease towards Poisson for $W\gtrsim 5$ and remain almost unchanged for $W\lesssim 5$. \cref{figS-Anderson}(g)-(h) show the LSS probability function $p(\delta_E)$ (averaged over many samplings) for unconnected (blue solid line) and connected (red dashed line) boundary, at $W=1$ and $W=20$, respectively.
 For unconnected boundary, the LSS deviates from GOE Wigner-Dyson function significantly at small $W$.